- 1 What You Need To Know About CDs

 What is a Certificate of Deposit?
 They are basically deposit accounts where you earn a fixed interest rate over your chosen term length.
 The significant difference with CD accounts compared with Checking or Savings accounts is that you cannot access your money without penalty, until the term is over.

 Why Choose CDs Over Checking/Savings Accounts?
 The bottom line is, CDs will give you higher interest rates than traditional Checking and Savings accounts.
 Some banks and credit unions have high-yield Checking and Savings accounts though, don’t they?
 Yes, but these Rewards Checking accounts usually have Direct Deposit and minimum transactions requirements to keep up with.
 And for even the best Savings accounts, the interest rates are only competitive up to 12 month term CDs.
-For terms greater than 12 months, CDs take the lead.
+For terms greater than 12 months, CDs typically take the lead.

 Are CD Accounts Insured?
 Yes, up to $250,000 per account (FDIC insured for banks and NCUA insured for credit unions)